Tauson upsets 2nd-seeded Wimbledon champion Swiatek to reach Montreal quarterfinals

 Osaka also advanced in the afternoon, routing Anastasija Sevastova of Latvia 6-1, 6-0 in 49 minutes — the second-fastest victory of her career.
 Osaka had a 42-minute victory in a 2016 event in Brazil.

 Osaka reached the final eight of a WTA 1000 or Grand Slam event for the first time in 19 months.
-On Tuesday, she will face the winner of a night match between fifth-seed Amanda Anisimova of the United States and 10th-seeded Elina Svitolina of Ukraine.
+On Tuesday, she will face 10th-seeded Elina Svitolina of Ukraine, a 6-4, 6-1 winner over fifth-seed Amanda Anisimova of the United States.

 AP tennis: https://apnews.com/hub/tennis